|

 aged 15 or over.
 This number is subsequently divided by the average

 household size in order to obtain the actual case number.
+Adjustment of unweighted sample structure to the

 official statistic.
 Because random samples are not evenly distributed